Girl Gone Gourmet

 • Fresh orange juice

-Whisk the flour, baking soda and powder, cinnamon, and salt in a mixing bowl.
+Whisk the flour, baking soda, baking powder, cinnamon, and salt in a mixing bowl.
 Set the flour mixture aside.

-In a large bowl, mix the canola oil, egg, buttermilk, vanilla extract, both kinds of sugars, and orange zest.
-Mix until just combined.
+In a large bowl, mix the canola oil, egg, buttermilk, vanilla extract, both kinds of sugars, and orange zest until just combined.

 Add the dry ingredients to the wet ingredients and stir just until combined.
 Gently fold in the cranberries.